terrestris/geoserver_sync/README.md

 So whenever the sync tool finds a password field/key in datastores, it will prompt the user for the raw password to be able to POST it.

 Therefore you should also make sure to always use HTTPS secured GeoServers on target side!

-There might be scenarios (for certain extensions?) that are not yet supported.

 ## Existing data